Baked Mathari ~ Baked Indian Crackers

 - Fork to prick the crackers

-- And off course measuring cups & spoons, and a bowl
+- measuring cups & spoons, and a steel cup

-- Add butter and shortening, if using, mix well with fingertips until butter blends into the flour.
+Add butter, shortening and mix well with fingertips until butter blends into the flour.
 If using oil instead of shortening, add it at this point and mix until it is blended into the flour.

-- Using a cookie cutter or a biscuit cutter, cut out the big circle into small crackers.
-I used a small bowl, 2 – 2 ½” in diameter to cut out the matharis or crackers.
+Using a cookie cutter or a biscuit cutter, cut out the big circle into small crackers.
+I used a small steel cup, 2 – 2 ½” in diameter.
 Keep aside the scrapes.

-- Transfer the crackers to a baking tray.
+Transfer crackers to a baking tray.
 Repeat the above two steps with the rest of the dough parts.
-Lastly, gather all the scraps, roll it out and cut it out into crackers.
+Lastly, gather all the scraps, roll it out and cut into crackers.

-- Bake the crackers in on a middle rack for 10 minutes or until light spots are formed on the bottom side of the cracker.
-Turn around and bake for another 5 minutes until the turn light brown.
-I baked in two batches, half the dough that is crackers made from two parts of the dough balls, in one batch.
-While the first batch was baking, I rolled out the other two parts and the scraps.
+Bake crackers on a middle rack for 10 minutes or until light spots form on the bottom of the cracker.
+Turn around and bake for another 5 minutes until light brown.
+I baked in two batches.
+While the first batch was baking, I rolled out rest of the dough.

-- Substitute carom seeds with kasoori methi / dry fenugreek leaves for methi mathari or fenugreek crackers.
+- Substitute - carom seeds with kasoori methi / dry fenugreek leaves for methi mathari.
+Use ¼ cup kassori methi.